Arizona Archaeological Society

 Chapter Meetings

 The San Tan Chapter meetings are held at the San Tan Historical Society Museum at 20435 S Old Ellsworth Rd in Queen Creek on the corners of Queen Creek Rd and Ellsworth Loop Rd.
 Use the access road just south of the Queen Creek Rd (it goes east) then turn north on to Old Ellsworth Road.
 Monthly meetings are held the second Wednesday of each month from September to May.
-The presentation begins at 6:30 PM.
+We meet at 6:00 pm and the presentation begins at 6:30 PM.
 For more information on our chapter, contact Marie Britton at mbrit@cox.net .

 Parking is behind the museum; enter via the front door.
 The road into the museum has been redesigned, leaving only 3 spaces in front to park.
 Monthly meetings are free and open to the public.